citp/privacy-policy-historical/h/ho/hot/hotornot.com.md

 **Other Corporate Entities**

-We may share much of our data, including PII about you, with our parent, subsidiary and other affiliated companies (each an "Affiliate") that are committed to serving your online needs and related services, throughout the world.
-To the extent that these entities have access to your information, they will treat it at least as protectively as they treat information they obtain from their other users.
-Our Affiliates will follow privacy practices no less protective of all users than our practices described in this document, to the extent allowed by applicable law.
+We may share all of our information, including PII, about you with our parent, subsidiary and other affiliated companies (each an "Affiliate") that are committed to serving your online needs and related services, throughout the world.
+Our Affiliates maintain and follow their own privacy policies which govern the use of PII.
 It is possible that we or one or more of our Affiliates, or any combination of such, could merge with or be acquired by another business entity.
 In connection with the due diligence review involving such a potential transaction, we may share some or all of your PII with potential acquirers, merger partners or investors, and their agents (including professionals).
 We would require that these third parties sign non-disclosure agreements and would endeavor to disclose as little PII as possible.
-Should such a combination then in fact occur, you should expect that we would share some or all of your information in order to continue to provide the Service.
+If we are sold to or merge with another company or declare bankruptcy, some or all of the information collected from you, including PII, may be transferred to a third party as a result of the transfer of assets.

 **Legal Requests**